jewelsofthought/neshama/site/posts/judaica/book_of_beliefs.md

 - breaks in customary sequence = miracle
 - Doctrine of Miracles in a Theory of Nature - Mu'tazite Al-Nazzam -
-- trustworthiness of prophet hinges on the argument that the only reasonable explanation for their occurrence is as an agent of G-d.
-- agents of man -> angels (as signs of the message) - difficult to find and trust the prophet, and thus the prophetic messages
--
 - ordinary exegete - abrogate
 -
 - miracles -> revelatory laws - abrogation